Hetti219/RPG-Scripts/README.md

 # RPG-Scripts
-Character Controller and more scripts
+Character Controller and more scripts created for a Unity RPG game.
+All scripts are written in C#.